sadiakamal/sadiakamal.github.io/index.md

 # Home

 Hi, I am Sadia Kamal, a third year PhD student in the department of computer science at [Oklahoma State University](https://go.okstate.edu).
-I am working in the Complex Systems Lab under [Dr. Bagavathi](https://arunkumar.okstate.edu).
+I am working in the Complex Systems Lab under [Dr. Arunkumar Bagavathi's](https://arunkumar.okstate.edu) supervision.
 My research interests are natural language processing, social network analysis, data mining etc. Welcome to my homepage.

 ---

-# Latest News
+# What's New?
+* Reviewed 4 papers for Colling'25
+* Reviewed 3 papers for ICMLA'24
+* One paper got accepted at PAKDD'24
 * Worked as Reviewer for ECAI'24, reviewed 1 paper
 * Worked as Reviewer for IJCNN'24, reviewed 2 papers
 * Worked as Reviewer for LREC-COLLING'24, reviewed 3 papers